Considering rosacea affects an estimated 415 million people worldwide, it seems like a topic that needs to be spoken about.

 Peppermint, menthol, camphor and/or eucalyptus essential oils

 We know this is not what anyone wants to hear but there are food, weather and lifestyle triggers for rosacea.
-If you are newly diagnosed I recommend keeping a journal on personal triggers to truly find out what affects you individually.
+If you are newly diagnosed we recommend keeping a journal of personal triggers to find out what truly affects you individually.